SALT Cap Repeal? What to Expect in 2025 Tax Reform

-Some lawmakers say it’s time to end the $10,000 cap on state and local tax deductions.
+Some lawmakers say it’s time to end or increase the $10,000 cap on state and local tax deductions, and President Trump seems to agree.

-Discussions about the state and local tax (SALT) deduction are back.
+Discussions about the state and local tax deduction (SALT) are back.
 One reason?
-Lawmakers are prepping major tax reform since Republicans will control the White House and both chambers of Congress in the new year.
+Lawmakers are prepping major tax reform since Republicans control the White House, and both chambers of Congress and President Trump reportedly would like to see adjustments to the SALT cap in 2025 tax reform to preserve Trump's tax cuts.

 Sign up for Kiplinger’s Free E-Newsletters